-Matt Petersen is a former Chairman of the Federal Election Commission (FEC) with two decades of high-level legal experience in political and administrative law.
-Matt—who also previously served in senior staff positions in both houses of Congress—is recognized nationally for his expertise in campaign finance, elections, lobbying, free speech, and government ethics.
+Matthew Petersen is a partner with Holtzman Vogel and a former Chairman of the Federal Election Commission (FEC) with over two decades of high-level legal experience in political and administrative law.
+Matt, who also previously served in senior staff positions in both houses of Congress, is recognized nationally for his expertise in campaign finance, elections, lobbying, free speech, and government ethics.

 Matt was nominated to the FEC by President George W. Bush in 2008 and served as its Chairman in 2010 and 2016.

 - Following the Supreme Court’s opinion in Citizens United v.
 FEC, he played a large role in shaping the legal framework governing Super PACs (and candidate involvement in their fundraising activities) and corporate and union political speech.

 - He strongly advocated protecting the Internet as a tool for political speech and allowing emerging technologies to develop free of unnecessary regulation.